elifesciences-publications/metacal/README.md

 (perhaps partially informed by experimental measurement) can still be useful to analyze the sensitivity of downstream results to bias, a use case we will illustrate in a future vignette.

+### This code is associated with the paper from McLaren et al., "Consistent and correctable bias in metagenomic sequencing experiments". eLife, 2019. http://dx.doi.org/10.7554/eLife.46923